kazifarhan199/VoiceBot/readme.md

 	1) Use "pylint" as linter
 	2) Use comments
 	3) Add added funcnility in readme fiel
-	4) Make the pull gequest
+	4) Make the pull request

 <br>